-The PlayFab Party APIs support receiving input across all platforms.
-However, text-input components are not provided in a consistent manner.
+The PlayFab Party API supports receiving input across all platforms.
+However, text input components are not provided consistently across those platforms.

-- On the console we have the virtual keyboard.
-It has its own input box, which accepts text and sends it back to the title.
+- On the Xbox console, games can rely on the virtual keyboard.
+It has its own input box, which accepts text that is then provided to the title.

 UX recommendation (Windows)

-Cross-platform games that do not have text messaging in Windows 10 must provide a text-input box to take in keystrokes.
+Cross-platform games that do not support traditional text messaging must provide a text input box to accept keystrokes to support text-to-speech.

 A game-provided custom keyboard (console example)

-The phrases used here are relevant to the game.
+The phrases used here specific to the sample game being shown.

 - Games have full control over visibility.